mlms13/bs-decode/docs/decoding-variants.md

 In other cases, `ExpectedValidOption` might not be enough debugging information.
 You may want custom handling (or simply more specific errors) when something goes wrong during decoding.

-You can get this by extending the underlying `DecodeBase.failure` type with extra constructors.
+You can get this by extending the underlying `Decode.ParseError.base` type with extra constructors.
 You use this extension to build your own custom `Decode.ParseError`, which in turn can be used to build a custom decode module on top of `DecodeBase`.

 This may sound overwhelming, but the whole thing can be accomplished in about 6 lines of code: